25 Common Body Language Examples in Action

 Time for another clip now.
 Same rules - keep an eye on the body language.

 Did you notice how little he blinks as he talks?
 Go back and have another look.
-He keeps very strong eye contact with the person he’s berating in a kind of showdown sort of way.
+He maintains strong eye contact with the person he’s berating in a kind of showdown sort of way.
 But that eye contact breaks when he finishes speaking as if he’s disgusted with what he’s seeing.

 He seems to be grinding his teeth and almost recoils at the question he’s been asked.